vitaly-los/vim/shortcuts.md

 ```
 _Screen movement commands_
+Moving by Screens

+The following commands are used as a quick way to move within the text without scrolling.

+    Ctrl + b – move back one full screen
+    Ctrl + f – move forward one full screen
+    Ctrl + d – move forward 1/2 a screen
+    Ctrl + u – move back 1/2 a screen
+    Ctrl + e – move screen down one line (without moving the cursor)
+    Ctrl + y – move screen up one line (without moving the cursor)
+    Ctrl + o – move backward through the jump history
+    Ctrl + i – move forward through the jump history

-H        Jump to TOP of screen
+    H – move to the top of the screen (H=high)
-M        Jump to MIDDLE of screen
+    M – move to the middle of the screen (M=middle)
-L        Jump to BOTTOM of screen
+    L – move to the bottom of the screen (L=low)

-C-b      Move back one full screen (page up)
-C-f      Move forward one full screen (page down)
-C-d      Move forward 1/2 screen; half page down
-C-u      Move back (up) 1/2 screen; half page up
-zz  	  Center the screen on the cursor
+    zz - Center the screen on the cursor
-zt	    Scroll the screen so the cursor is at the top
+    zt - Scroll the screen so the cursor is at the top
-zb	    Scroll the screen so the cursor is at the bottom
+    zb - Scroll the screen so the cursor is at the bottom
 ```

 ```